-In this article, we shall discuss the two separate, but confusingly similar headers on your motherboard that both seem to refer to a CPU fan.
+In this article, we will discuss the two distinct yet rather similar headers on your motherboard that both appear to relate to a CPU fan.

-To sum up, the regular CPU fan is designed to be the main fan for cooling your CPU.
-CPU OPT fan is used as an extra fan in case you need more than one connection for a different CPU cooling solution.
+To summarize, the traditional CPU fan is designed to be the primary fan for cooling your CPU.
+CPU OPT fan is used as an additional fan in case you need more than one connection for a different CPU cooling solution.

 Table of ContentsShow